Typically, people have abdominal pain, fever, and nausea.

-The gallbladder is removed, often using a laparoscope.
+The gallbladder may need to be removed, often using a laparoscope.

 Cholecystitis is the most common problem resulting from gallbladder stones.
-It occurs when a stone blocks the cystic duct, which carries bile from the gallbladder (see figure View of the Liver and Gallbladder View of the Liver and Gallbladder ).
+It occurs when a stone blocks the cystic duct, which carries bile from the gallbladder.

 Cholecystitis is classified as acute or chronic.

 Acute cholecystitis begins suddenly, resulting in severe, steady pain in the upper abdomen.
 At least 95% of people with acute cholecystitis have gallstones Gallstones Gallstones are collections of solid material (predominantly crystals of cholesterol) in the gallbladder.
 The liver can secrete too much cholesterol, which is carried with bile to the gallbladder... read more .
 The inflammation almost always begins without infection, although infection may follow later.
 Inflammation may cause the gallbladder to fill with fluid and its walls to thicken.

 Rarely, a form of acute cholecystitis without gallstones (acalculous cholecystitis Acalculous cholecystitis Cholecystitis is inflammation of the gallbladder, usually resulting from a gallstone blocking the cystic duct.
 Typically, people have abdominal pain, fever, and nausea.
 Ultrasonography can usually... read more ) occurs.
 However, the gallbladder may contain sludge (microscopic particles of materials similar to those in gallstones).
 Acalculous cholecystitis is more serious than other types of cholecystitis.
 It tends to occur after the following: